dangmoody/Builder/README.md

 builder build.cpp
 ```

-**Builder is not a compiler.**  Builder will just call Clang under the hood.
+**NOTE: BUILDER IS NOT A COMPILER.**  Builder will just call Clang under the hood.
 Builder just figures out what to tell Clang to do based on your build source file that you specify.

 If you don't write `set_builder_options` then Builder can still build your program, it will just use the defaults:
 * The program name will be the name of the source file you specified, except it will end with `.exe` instead of `.cpp`.